Aerial view of trucks parked at loading docks and bays

 Open curtain-side truck loaded with crates and boxed freight

-Typical transport models
+Typical transport structures in LTL

 Three models shape how LTL is organized economically